Winooski River

-The river is one of several antecedent rivers in Vermont which predate the rise of the ancient Green Mountains, and have cut through these mountains as they rose and eroded.
+The river is one of several antecedent rivers in Vermont which antedate the rise of the ancient Green Mountains, and have cut through these mountains as they rose and eroded.

 Tributaries

-The Winooski is fed by several tributary rivers: the Little River, the North Branch and the Kingsbury Branch are right-bank tributaries, entering from the north, while the Huntington River, Mad River, Dog River and Stevens Branch are left-bank tributaries which enter from the south.
+The Winooski is fed by several tributary rivers - the Little River, the North Branch, and the Kingsbury Branch are right-bank tributaries, entering from the north, while the Huntington River, Mad River, Dog River, and Stevens Branch are left-bank tributaries which enter from the south.
 The Lower Tributaries, smaller tributary streams nearer the mouth of the Winooski, include Allen Brook, Alder Brook, Gleason Brook, Mill Brook, and Muddy Brook.

 History

 The name "Winooski" comes from the Abenaki word winoskik meaning "at wild onion land", a reference to the leeks or wild onions that were once common along the river banks.
-The byname "Onion River" came into general usage in the late 18th and early 19th century, after Ira and Ethan Allen established the Onion River Land Company.
+The byname "Onion River" came into general usage in the late 18th and early 19th centuries, after Ira and Ethan Allen established the Onion River Land Company.

 In the late winter of 1992, ice blockage in the Winooski caused a major flood in Montpelier, causing extensive damage to much of the downtown, the worst flood in Montpelier's history since the larger Great Flood of 1927.

+In July 2023, heavy rains caused flooding throughout the Winooski River Valley, damaging homes and businesses.
+Water levels reached levels higher than those recorded during 2011's Hurricane Irene, but not as high as the Great Flood of 1927.

 Uses

 The river is used for a variety of purposes.
-It is popular for recreational uses such as canoeing, kayaking, fishing and swimming.
+It is popular for recreational uses such as canoeing, kayaking, fishing, and swimming.
 In addition to providing habitats for the native brook trout, the Winooski and its tributaries also support naturalized populations of wild rainbow trout and brown trout.
 Smallmouth bass and walleye are found in the lower reaches of the river, and migratory populations of largemouth bass and northern pike often enter the Winooski from Lake Champlain in the spring.

-Additionally, a number of hydroelectric dams are used for generating electricity.
-The Winooski One Dam, located on the river in the city of Winooski, was the first high-performance civil structure in the world imbedded with fiber optic sensors when it was built in 1992.
+As of December 2018, 14 hydroelectric dams were along the Winooski River and its tributaries.
+Four of these facilities are licensed with the Federal Energy Regulatory Commission.
+The Winooski One Dam, located on the river in the city of Winooski, was the first high-performance civil structure in the world imbedded with fiber-optic sensors when it was built in 1992.
 For this reason, the dam was listed in the Guinness Book of World Records as the "world's most intelligent dam".